 Our cover for European trips includes the whole of Europe, plus a whole lot more!
 Our policies cover countries to the west of the Ural mountains, and those surrounding the Mediterranean.
-This includes places such as Russia, Israel and Egypt are included in our travel insurance to Europe.
+Places such as Russia, Israel and Egypt are included in our travel insurance to Europe.

 If you buy an annual multi-trip policy for Europe, you’ll be covered to travel as often as you want in:

 Yes, you can travel to Turkey with InsureandGo’s European policies!

 Why are Egypt, Morocco and Tunisia covered by European travel insurance?

 As well as being close to Europe geographically, countries such as Egypt, Morocco and Tunisia are close to Europe in terms of claims costs.This means we can include these countries in our Europe travel insurance, so our customers don’t have to pay out for more expensive Worldwide cover.

 Do I need a visa to travel to Europe?